Hi there. Thanks for stopping by to visit. I love communicating online, don’t you? You meet so many nice people from all over the world.

 Occasionally, I write pieces that are not necessarily “Christian” in nature.
 Most of those are works that help hone my craft or let my imagination have room to grow in different directions.
 But, hopefully, even a lot of those help give readers a positive experience, even it its just allowing them to focus on something outside their own daily problems and aggravations.

 Besides this author’s website, which has it’s own blog, I also have two ministry blogs that you may enjoy: “Hangin’ Out With God,” and “Healing From Jesus.”
 Besides those, I have created a special Christmas blog — because I love, love, love(!!!)
 Christmas.
 If you enjoy Christmas a lot, be sure to visit my “Merry Christmas World” site.
 And then — believe it or not — I have another online site, but this one isn’t for promoting my own writing or my own whims.
 I teach creative writing at the college and adult level, and I have created an online magazine to feature work by my creative writing students.
 So if you’d like to check out some work by a few brand new authors who are just learning how to hone their craft, visit the Debut Writers Journal.

 I’m hoping you’ll enjoy your visit here and that you’ll keep coming back often enough to get a good sampling of everything.
-For more details concerning my books, you can visit the publisher’s website: St. Ellen Press or my Amazon Author’s Page.
+If you’d like more information about my books, the easiest way to obtain it is from my Amazon Author’s Page.
 A couple of my Christian teaching books are currently offered for free reading on the ministry sites as well.